 Celebrating our 2021 Summer Performances

 Our annual Summer Performances came to an end on 10 July after a run of performances over three weeks at four venues: the Linbury Theatre at the Royal Opera House, the Margot Fonteyn Theatre at White Lodge, the Linden Studio Theatre at Upper School and, for the grand finale, the main stage at the Royal Opera House.
+We are extremely grateful to Imagination for once again being the lead sponsor of our Summer Performances.

 The repertory across year groups included a mix of classical favourites and contemporary works.
 The students also had the opportunity to perform new pieces of choreography: Mephisto Waltz by Ashley Page, Swingle Stepping by Morgann Runacre-Temple, Playfully So by Valentino Zucchetti, Mozart Suite by Michaela Polley and Dvorak ‘21 by Mark Annear.